-After many years of travel all around the world, we’ve tried dozens of websites, apps, and services that would allow us to keep traveling the world for less.
+After many years of travel all around the world, we’ve tried dozens of websites, apps, and services to help us navigate our way around the world.
 This page is a collection of the best travel resources and travel gear that we’ve found over the years.

-So whether you are looking for advice on where to find cheap flights, or great deals on hotels, or you want to know what tour companies we recommend, what insurance we use, and what we keep in our bags when we travel the world, this page has it all!
+So whether you are looking for advice on where to find affordable flights or great deals on hotels, or you want to know what tour companies we recommend, what insurance we use, and what we keep in our bags when we travel the world, this page has it all!

 |Travel Insurance |

 Travel Planning Resources

 Our Recommended Travel Resources

 Google Flights is our go-to tool for finding best flight deals online.
 Google offers a brilliant flight search engine that aggregates best prices on flights from all over the web.
 It automatically does a +/-3 days check and notifies you if flexible dates can help you save on your flight.
 Plus its handy calendar and price graph functions allows you to see prices for months out.

 Google Flight’s only downside is that it doesn’t do a great job at indexing prices from low-cost airlines or small regional airlines.
 It’ll always show you what airlines fly the route, but sometimes force you to go to the airline’s website to check the price for your particular dates.